jshmjs45/data_for_chem/README.md

 ### combine_files.py

-This code is used to combine the positive data and negetive data and split the combined file into train set and test set.
+This code is used to combine the positive data and negative data and split the combined file into the training set and test set.

 **--per** the ratio of the test set (%)